MicrosoftDocs/windows-dev-docs/hub/apps/design/input/touch-interactions.md

 ## Custom touch interactions

 If you implement your own interaction support, keep in mind that users expect an intuitive experience involving direct interaction with the UI elements in your app.
 We recommend that you model your custom interactions on the platform control libraries to keep things consistent and discoverable.
 The controls in these libraries provide the full user interaction experience, including standard interactions, animated physics effects, visual feedback, and accessibility.
 Create custom interactions only if there is a clear, well-defined requirement and basic interactions don't support your scenario.

+> [!Important]
+> **Windows 11 and newer**
+>
+> *Some three- and four-finger touch interactions will no longer work in Windows apps by default.*
+>
+> By default, three- and four-finger touch interactions are now consumed by the system for operations such as switching or minimizing windows and changing virtual desktops.
+As these interactions are now handled at the system level, your app's functionality could be affected by this change.
+>
+> To support three- or four-finger interactions within an application, a new user setting has been introduced that specifies whether or not the system handles these interactions:
+>
+> **Bluetooth & devices > Touch > "Three- and four-finger touch gestures"**
+>
+> When set to "On" (default), the system will handle all three- and four-finger interactions (apps will not be able to support them).
+>
+> When set to "Off", three- and four-finger interactions can be supported by apps (they will not be handled by the system).
+>
+> If your application must support these interactions, we recommend that you inform users of this setting and provide a link that launches the Settings app to the relevant page (ms-settings:devices-touch).
+For more details, see [Launch the Windows Settings app](/windows/uwp/launch-resume/launch-settings-app).

 To provide customized touch support, you can handle various [**UIElement**](/uwp/api/Windows.UI.Xaml.UIElement) events.
 These events are grouped into three levels of abstraction.